dbittman/seakernel/documentation/coding-style.md

 Function Names
 --------------
-  * Functions that are designed to be called by outside of the same file should be named as <short-subsystem-string>_<function-name>.
+  * Functions that are designed to be called by outside of the same file should be named as {short-subsystem-string}_{function-name}.
 For example, the function to resolve a path is named fs_path_resolve: fs is the subsystem's short name, and path_resolve is a descriptive name.
   * Functions should descripbe what they're doing well.
 They should be named for the thing that they are acting on and what they're doing.
-I prefer to name them as <noun>_<verb>, so a function to create a process will be named process_create.
+I prefer to name them as {noun}_{verb}, so a function to create a process will be named process_create.
 This way all functions that are acting on a certain thing start the same way, and makes it easier to group them together and organize whats happening in my mind.
 If I need a more complicated grammar to parse your function name, it's probably a bad name.
   * The exception to the above is for functions that implement libc functions, functions that are very close to them, and system calls.
-System calls should be named as sys_<name>. memset is a libc function, and so is named as such. kprintf obviously wants to be printf, so it isn't restricted.
+System calls should be named as sys_{name}. memset is a libc function, and so is named as such. kprintf obviously wants to be printf, so it isn't restricted.
   * If your function doesn't need to be called from elsewhere, declare it static.